lightlytics/helm-charts/charts/lightlytics/README.md

-# StreamSec Agent Advanced Documetation
+# StreamSec Agent Advanced Documentation
-[StreamSec](https://www.stream.security) The Only Cloud Detection & Response Solution SecOps Teams Can Trust.
+[StreamSecurity](https://www.stream.security) - The Only Cloud Detection & Response Solution SecOps Teams Can Trust.
 Real-Time Cloud Threat and Exposure Modeling Accelerates Response.

 ## How to use Lightlytics Helm repository
-You need to add Lightlytics helm repository to your local Helm repositories:
+To begin, add the Lightlytics Helm repository to your local Helm repositories:

 ```
 helm repo add lightlytics https://lightlytics.github.io/helm-charts